cfjedimaster/raymondcamden2023/src/posts/2024/07/12/2024-07-12-scraping-recipes-on-the-web-now-with-display-and-print.md

 description: A followup to my previous post showing how to both scrape AND display recipes.
 ---

-A few weeks back I wrote up the process of building an API that looks for JSON-LD on a web page containing recipe information, parse it, and return it as pure data.
-You can (and should before continuing on) that post here: [Scraping Recipes Using Node.js, Pipedream, and JSON-LD](https://www.raymondcamden.com/2024/06/12/scraping-recipes-using-nodejs-pipedream-and-json-ld).
-When I first shared this, someone (I forget your name, but thank you!) asked the natural follow up question - can we then render this to HTML or PDF?
+A few weeks back I wrote up the process of building an API that looks for JSON-LD on a web page containing recipe information, parses it, and returns it as pure data.
+You can (and should before continuing on) find that post here: [Scraping Recipes Using Node.js, Pipedream, and JSON-LD](https://www.raymondcamden.com/2024/06/12/scraping-recipes-using-nodejs-pipedream-and-json-ld).
+When I first shared this, someone (I forget your name, but thank you!) asked the natural follow-up question - can we then render this to HTML or PDF?
 The answer is, of course, I just had to stop being lazy and build a proper web app.
 I fired up [Glitch](https://glitch.com) and created the following little demo.

 <p>
 <img src="https://static.raymondcamden.com/images/2024/07/recipe1.jpg" alt="Screenshot of Web App" class="imgborder imgcenter" loading="lazy">